Steve McQueen: Stunts, motor racing and flying

-In 1964, McQueen and Ekins were part of a four-rider (plus one reserve) first-ever official US team-entry into the Silver Vase category of the International Six Days Trial, an Enduro-type off-road motorcycling event held that year in Erfurt, East Germany.
+In 1964, McQueen and Ekins were part of a four-rider (plus one reserve) first-ever official U.S. team-entry into the Silver Vase category of the International Six Days Trial (ISDT), an Enduro-type off-road motorcycling event held that year in Erfurt, East Germany.
 The "A" team arrived in England in late August to collect their mix of 649 cc and 490 cc twins from the Triumph factory before modifying them for off-road use.
 Initially let down with transport arrangements by a long-established English motorcycle dealer, Triumph dealer H&L Motors stepped-in to provide a suitable vehicle.
-On arrival in Germany, the team, with their English temporary manager, were surprised to find a Vase "B" team, comprising expat Americans living in Europe, had entered themselves privately to ride European-sourced machinery.
+On arrival in Germany, the team, with their English temporary manager, were surprised to find that a Vase "B" team, comprising expat Americans living in Europe, had entered themselves privately to ride European-sourced machinery.

 McQueen's ISDT competition number was 278, which was based on the trials starting order.
 Both teams crashed repeatedly.
-McQueen retired due to irreparable crash damage, and Ekins withdrew with a broken leg, both on day three (Wednesday).
+McQueen retired due to irreparable crash damage, and Ekins withdrew with a broken leg, both on day three.
 Only one member of the "B" team finished the six-day event.
-UK monthly magazine Motorcycle Sport commented: "Riding Triumph twins...[the team] rode everywhere with great dash, if not in admirable style, falling off frequently and obviously out for six days' sport without too many worries about who was going to win (they knew it would not be them)".
+UK monthly magazine Motorcycle Sport commented: "Riding Triumph twins...[the team] rode everywhere with great dash, if not in admirable style, falling off frequently and obviously out for six days' of sport without too many worries about who was going to win (they knew it would not be them)".

-He was inducted in the Off-road Motorsports Hall of Fame in 1978.
+McQueen was inducted into the Off-road Motorsports Hall of Fame in 1978.
 In 1971, McQueen's Solar Productions funded the classic motorcycle documentary On Any Sunday, in which McQueen is featured, along with racing legends Mert Lawwill and Malcolm Smith.
 The same year, he also appeared on the cover of Sports Illustrated magazine riding a Husqvarna dirt bike.
 McQueen designed a motorsports bucket seat, for which a patent was issued in 1971.

 In a segment filmed for The Ed Sullivan Show, McQueen drove Sullivan around a desert area in a dune buggy at high speed.
 Afterward, Sullivan said, "That was a 'helluva' ride!"

-By testimony of McQueen's son, Chad, Steve owned around 100 classic motorcycles, as well as around 100 exotics and vintage cars, including:
+According to testimony by McQueen's son, Chad, Steve owned around 100 classic motorcycles, as well as around 100 exotic and vintage cars, including: